richtong/nvim.lazyvim/README_RICH.md

 ## Current problems (resolved ones)

-- [ ] Even with auto wordwrap it does not use gww or gw} for now for markdown
+- [x] Even with auto wordwrap it does not use gww or gw} for now for markdown.
+Need to set vim.opt.wrap=true in config.lua to make word wrap work correctly
 - [x] figuring out finding, so \e starts neotree in a window while \f starts Telescope in a modal dialog box
 - [x] shell script using bashls but also need shellcheck for linting and